Thinking of buying a blog, but unsure if it’s going to be a worthwhile investment?

 Your Blog Has the Wrong Type of Content

-Make sure that the focus of the website is not on a fad that can disappear.
-The numbers may be good when you buy it, but where will the traffic be in 3 years?
+Make sure that the focus of the website is not on a fad that can disappear or have questionable content.
+The numbers may be good now, but where will the traffic be in 3 years?

 There is Strong Competition in Your Space